 enter into an agreement with the student and parents/guardians that establishes school attendance requirements;

-refer the student to a community truancy board; or
+refer the student to a community engagement board; or

 file a petition to juvenile court (see below).

-Truancy Board A “community truancy board” means a board established pursuant to a memorandum of understanding (MOU) between a juvenile court and the school district and composed of members of the local community in which the student attends school.
+Community Engagement Board A “community engagement board” means a board established pursuant to a memorandum of understanding (MOU) between a juvenile court and the school district and composed of members of the local community in which the student attends school.
 The district will enter into an MOU with the juvenile court in ______(District Note: insert county in which the district is located.
-If the district is located in more than one county, the MOU shall be with the juvenile court in the county that acts as the district’s treasurer.) to establish a community truancy board prior to the 2017-2018 school year.
+If the district is located in more than one county, the MOU shall be with the juvenile court in the county that acts as the district’s treasurer.) to establish a community engagement board prior to the 2017-2018 school year.

 The district will designate and identify to the juvenile court (and update as necessary) and to the Office of the Superintendent of Public Instruction a staff member to coordinate district efforts to address excessive absenteeism and truancy, including outreach and conferences, coordinating the MOU, establishing protocols and procedures with the court, coordinating trainings, sharing evidence-based and culturally appropriate promising practices.
-The district will also identify a person within each school to serve as a contact regarding excessive absenteeism and truancy and assisting in the recruitment of community truancy board members.
+The district will also identify a person within each school to serve as a contact regarding excessive absenteeism and truancy and assisting in the recruitment of community engagement board members.

-Not later than a student’s seventh unexcused absence within any month during the current school year, or a tenth unexcused absence during the current school year, if the district’s attempts to substantially reduce a student’s absences have not been successful and if the student is under the age of seventeen, the district will file a petition and supporting affidavit for a civil action in juvenile court.
+After the student’s seventh unexcused absence within any month during the current school year and not later than the fifteenth unexcused absence during the current school year, if the district’s attempts to substantially reduce a student’s absences have not been successful and if the student is under the age of seventeen, the district will file a petition and supporting affidavit for a civil action in juvenile court.

 Petition to juvenile court The petition will contain the following: